 This house, located at 1330 S. Union Ave., was presented to the University by the late Mrs. Frank E. Dussel of Alliance, Ohio and is used as the Delta Sigma Tau sorority house.

 Elliott Residence Hall (1914)

-Elliott is a three-story traditional style residence hall named in honor of A.V.T.
+Elliott is a three-story gender inclusive residence hall named in honor of A.V.T.
 Elliott of Canton, Ohio.
 The building was remodeled in 2006.
 Forty-two students are housed in the building.
-Elliott Hall is a gender inclusive residence hall.